An Embarrassingly Simple Way to Optimize Orthogonal Matrices at Scale: Related Works

 \paragraph{Trivializations.} An alternative line of research uses retractions as surjective functions to map unconstrained parameters as feasible solutions \citep{lezcano2019cheap,lezcano2019trivializations}.
 Thus, these methods can leverage techniques in Euclidean space, \eg Adam \citep{kingma2014adam}.
 Unfortunately, numerical and scalability issues inherent from retractions still persist with these approaches.

 \textbf{Infeasible methods} trade scalability with feasibility, allowing solutions slightly violate constraints and converge back to feasible solutions.
 Among these methods we find Lagrangian-based methods \citep{gao2019parallelizable,gao2022orthogonalization}, as well as Landing and its variants \citep{ablin2022fast,ablin2024infeasible,vary2024optimization,song2025distributed,loconte2025square}.
 Finally, we can also find proximal based methods for non-smooth optimization \citep{chen2020proximal,chen2021manifold}.
 In particular, \citet{liu2024penalty} propose a sequential linearized proximal gradient method (SLPG) where at each iteration it applies an approximate orthogonalization step.
 When they approximate it with a Taylor expansion, their normal step coincides with ours when $\lambda=1/2$, and one could recover the \ours update in the case where $p \in \{1, n\}$.
-Refer to \cref{app:sec:relation-slpg} for an in-depth discussion.
+For an in-depth comparison, refer to \cref{app:sec:relation-slpg}.